Areas of Research

 1973 B.S. in Journalism, University of Illinois at Urbana-Champaign

 Jacqueline H. Wolf is a historian of medicine.
-She specializes in the history of women’s reproductive health, the history of children’s health and the history of public health in the United States.
+She specializes in the history of women’s health and medicine, the history of children’s health and medicine, the history of public health and the history of biomedical ethics.

 Dr. Wolf's research focuses on the history of birth and breastfeeding practices in the United States.
-Her articles have appeared in many venues including the American Journal of Public Health, Journal of Social History, Journal of Women’s History, Breastfeeding Medicine, Signs, Journal of Human Lactation, Health, Women and Health, and, most recently, The Milbank Quarterly, which ran as a featured article in the December 2013 issue the article she co-authored with her brother about end-of-life care in the United States using their mother’s death from lung cancer in 2010 as a case study.
-She is the author of three books, Don’t Kill Your Baby: Public Health and the Decline of Breastfeeding in the 19th and 20th Centuries (Ohio State University Press, 2001), an examination of the cultural shift from breastfeeding to formula-feeding in the United States; Deliver Me from Pain: Anesthesia and Birth in America (Johns Hopkins University Press, 2009), a social history of the changing views of labor pain and the corresponding use of obstetric anesthesia in the 19th- and 20th-century United States; and Cesarean Section: An American History of Risk, Technology, and Consequence (Johns Hopkins University Press, 2018), a social history of cesarean section in the United States.
-A three-year grant from the National Institutes of Health supported her research on the history of cesarean section.
+Her articles have appeared in many venues including the American Journal of Public Health, Journal of Social History, Journal of Women’s History, Breastfeeding Medicine, Signs, Journal of Human Lactation, Health, Women and Health and The Milbank Quarterly.
+She is the author of three books, Don’t Kill Your Baby: Public Health and the Decline of Breastfeeding in the 19th and 20th Centuries (Ohio State University Press, 2001), an examination of the cultural shift from breastfeeding to bottle-feeding in the United States; Deliver Me from Pain: Anesthesia and Birth in America (Johns Hopkins University Press, 2009), a social history of the changing views of labor pain and the corresponding use of obstetric anesthesia in the 19th- and 20th-century United States; and Cesarean Section: An American History of Risk, Technology, and Consequence (Johns Hopkins University Press, 2018), an examination of the factors leading to the 455% increase in cesarean surgeries between 1969 and 1987.
+Grants from the National Institutes of Health supported her research for her last two books.